maxlambda/trippin/README.md

 # trippin

 A travel review app where users pin locations and write reviews on them.
+Has login and register functionality, using MongoDB Atlas for cloud storage.

 ## Demo
 https://trip-pin-app.herokuapp.com/